ludvigbohlin/website_checker/README.md

   `python website_checker <URL_to_check>`

 Download requirements.txt & website_checker.py script and store them in a folder.
-Run the following command from within that folder:
+Recommended is to use a `virtualenv` in that folder and run the following command:

   `pip install -r requirements.txt`